Google My Business API policies

-The Google My Business API lets developers build tools that help businesses manage their Google My Business accounts and locations more efficiently on Google.
-Our policies aim to ensure that the API is used in ways that support and enhance Google My Business while providing a transparent and consistent experience to the end customer (the business owner).
-We may review your use of the API at any time and for any reason to ensure that it complies with the Google My Business API Terms & Conditions.
-Because we may change our policies at any time, please check here often for updates.
-It's your responsibility to keep up to date with, and adhere to, the policies posted here.
+We may review your use of the API at any time and for any reason in order to ensure that it complies with the Google My Business API Terms of Service.
+Because we may change our policies at any time, check this Google My Business API policies page often for updates.
+It's your responsibility to keep up-to-date with, and adhere to, the policies posted here.

 General API policies

-You can only use the Google My Business API for creating, managing, and reporting on business listings that you either own or are authorized to manage on behalf of the business owner, or for developing tools for end-clients to similarly manage their listings.
+You can only use the Google My Business API to create, manage, and report on business listings that you either own or are authorized to manage on behalf of the business owner, or to develop tools for end-clients to similarly manage their listings.
 Use of the Google My Business API for purposes outside the scope of these policies is prohibited.
 Users of the Google My Business API must adhere to all Google My Business policies.

 - Agencies and other third parties that manage business listings on behalf of end-clients and provide software tools to those customers.